 Love plays a major role in mental health.
 You can appear to have everything but without love, what does any of it mean?
 Love is from the heart but consumes our mental well being.
 It is a must to mental survival.
 Nothing matters without love.

 We should give this as much consideration as our medication, and maybe more so.
 Perhaps we do not give love the credit it deserves in our well being.

 "If you live to be a hundred, I want to live to be a hundred minus a day So I don't have to live a day without you."

 Will a Hug a Day Keep the Doctor Away

 Looks like there is a good chance of it!

-According to one study a hug can be good treatment to warm your heart.
+According to one study, a hug can be a good treatment to warm your heart.
 An experiment at the University of Chapel Hill, North Carolina, showed ones who didn’t have any contact with their partners developed a quickened heart rate of ten beats per minute compared to five beats per minute with those who got to hug their partners during this experiment.

 Studies show that loneliness, especially with age, may increase stress and have bad health effects, too.
 Hugging someone makes us immediately feel closer to that person and lessons those lonely feelings.

 Many requiring therapy in life do so from a result of a lack of love.
 We must all feel loved to be fulfilled in life.
 Love gives us something very special in just small or simple things.